UPDATED FOR 2026: New Nanny Tax Changes Every Household Employer Must Know

 Income tax changes

 Income tax withholding on a nanny’s behalf is still not required for household employers.
-But if you and your nanny have agreed to this, note that standard deduction amounts and federal income tax bracket brackets have been updated in 2025.
+But if you and your nanny have agreed to this, note that standard deduction amounts and federal income tax brackets have been updated for 2026.

-The 7 possible rates remain the same, but the amount of income to reach each higher rate has increased, resulting in less income taxes to be withheld for those on the cusp of a bracket.
+The seven federal income tax rates remain the same, but the amount of income required to reach each higher rate has increased again for 2026 due to inflation adjustments.
+This generally results in slightly less federal income tax being withheld for taxpayers whose earnings fall near a bracket threshold.

-Some states also have also adjusted their state income tax brackets and deductions.
+Some states have also adjusted their state income tax brackets and standard deductions for 2026, which may impact household payroll withholding at the state level.

 IRS mileage rate